jmettler27/Pop/README.md

 Which aspect(s) of the quote is/are hidden is decided by the user who created the question beforehand.

 Again, each player is given a buzzer button and must give an oral answer.
+The trick in this type of questions is that the players must be able to reconstruct the quote as fast as possible, because the more parts of the quote are revealed, the less points the team will earn.

 ### 🗣️ Enumeration (`enum`)